guinetn/basecamp/assets/chapters/finance/terms/s.md

 A technique used in technical analysis that indicates a specific price ceiling and floor at which a given exchange rate will automatically correct itself.
 Opposite of resistance.

+## Stock lending

+Stock lending and borrowing (SLB)is a system in which traders borrow shares that they do not already own, or lend the stocks that they own but do not intend to sell immediately.

+Just like in a loan, SLB transaction happens at a rate of interest and tenure that is fixed by the two parties entering the transaction.
+However, there are some differences – crucially, the rate of interest is market-determined and free of control.
+Only stocks in the futures and option segment can be borrowed and lent.